 DMC actively participates in a wide range of community events across various sectors, including agencies and health fairs, special events, and community forums.
 The primary objective is to foster inclusivity and cultivate a sense of belonging for individuals with disabilities.
 During these gatherings, DMC strives to educate the community about resources, services, and support networks that exist to enhance the quality of life for people with disabilities and older adults.
 In addition to providing information, DMC also works to facilitate meaningful connections within the community.

 DMC provides educational presentations and workshops to the community.
 Some topics include Disability Acceptance and Etiquette Training, Deaf Sensitivity Training, the Intersection of Being LGBTQIA+ and Disabled, as well as, the history and philosophy of Independent Living.
 We can provide customized presentations based on community requests.

-Educational opportunities are also coordinated for members of the disability community.
-Participants learn about topics such as voter access, health care screenings, work incentives, renter’s rights, and other matters relevant to independent living.
-Center staff may provide the training or arrange for an expert from the community to conduct presentations.
+DMC also provides educational opportunities for members of the disability community.
+Participants can learn about important topics such as voter access, health care screenings, work incentives, renter’s rights, and other matters relevant to independent living.
+Team members can either conduct the training or invite experts from the community to lead these presentations.